LET'S HELP OTHERS: BECOME A VOLUNTEER

 For Child Welfare Agencies, Schools, and Service Providers.

-Strengthening systems through cultural intelligence and evidence-informed practice.
+Strengthening systems through cultural intelligence and evidence-informed practice

-Dzifah Tamakloe supports child welfare agencies and service providers in improving outcomes for immigrant families through culturally grounded training, case consultation, and systemic insight that reduces bias, strengthens reunification efforts, and builds trust across communities.
+Dzifah Tamakloe supports child welfare agencies and service providers in improving outcomes for immigrant families through culturally grounded training, case consultation, and systemic insight that reduces bias, strengthens reunification efforts, and builds trust across borders

 Many child welfare agencies and service providers are working hard to support immigrant families, yet still face challenges when cultural parenting norms are misinterpreted through a strictly risk-based lens.
 Misunderstanding, not indifference, is often the real barrier to effective engagement and reunification.
 Dzifah works at that intersection.